 The Case for Planting Redwoods in the Pacific Northwest

-- Redwoods get huge, so they store more carbon than any other species on the planet.
+- Redwoods get huge, so store more carbon than any other species on the planet.

-- They live more than 1000 years longer than other PNW species because of they are fire resistance and decay resistance, so their carbon storage is more stable.
+- They live >1000 years longer than other PNW species because of their fire resistance and decay resistance, so thecarbon storage is more stable.

-- Once they die, Redwood heartwood is stable so logs can store huge amounts of carbon while new trees grow.
+- Once they die, their heartwood is so stable, logs can store huge amounts of carbon, while new trees grow.

-- Redwoods were once widely distributed and their current limited range is due to glaciation, not environmental mismatch.
+- Redwoods were once much more widely distributed and their current limited range is due to glaciation, not environmental mismatch.

-- The only reason they are not abundant here is that their migration has not kept pace with climate suitability.
+- The only reason they are not already here is that migration has not kept pace with climate suitability.

-- Redwoods are less likely to fall prey to invasive pests, arguably a more pressing risk to our local species than climate change.
-They produce many toxic compounds and have microbial symbionts that protect from pests.
+- Redwoods are less likely to fall prey to invasive pests (arguably a more important risk to our local species than climate change) because they produce so many toxic compounds and have microbial symbionts that protect them.

 - Fire resistance is the ability to survive a fire relatively unscathed (i.e., thick bark as insulation).
 Redwoods have both fire resistance and fire resilience, which is the ability to take considerable damage in a fire, but rebound afterwards (i.e., resprouting).
-They can regrow shoots from the trunk, the roots and from scalded branches.
-They’re almost immortal.
+They can regrow shoots from scalded branches, the trunk, and the roots.
+They essentially don't die.

-- Once redwoods are established, you do not need to rely on seed production to regenerate a forest that has been logged or burned.
-Redwood stumps re-sprout from the roots.
-These new sprouts have an extensive root system so they quickly outgrow competing vegetation (much faster than other conifers).
-This regrowth eliminates some of the largest cost inputs in forestry: nurseries, planting and herbicides to control competing vegetation.
+- Once redwoods are established you do not need to rely on seed production to regenerate a forest that has been logged or burned.
+Redwood stumps re-sprout from the roots, and because these new sprouts have an extensive root system in place, they quickly outgrow competing vegetation (much faster than other conifers).
+This eliminates some of the largest cost inputs in forestry: nurseries, planting, and herbicides to control competing vegetation.

-- From a biodiversity perspective, redwoods should be considered an integral part of a functioning ecosystem that includes many PNW natives.
+- From a biodiversity perspective, redwoods should be considered an integral part of a functioning ecosystem including many PNW natives.
 They should be planted with other species, not in mono-cultures.

-- Redwood products can offer the PNW economic stability because these forests are less vulnerable and command a market premium.
+Wood products grown via redwood could offer the PNW some economic stability because these forests are so much less vulnerable and command a market premium.